GuidanceMantras/GuidanceMantras/README.md

 - Always be aware of unemployed agents, brokers in any fields
 - Be aware of no-work governemnt employees, people
 - Most of the time, you lose your money for unemployed and no-work, jobless people

+### Money Leaks
+- Everyone will have money leaks, focus on patching the money leaks slowly

 ## Study